 An equitable medicine opposes inequality and facilitates access to health and social services.
-It overcomes the fragmentation of care, and encourages the exchange of information and knowledge among professionals.
+It overcomes the fragmentation of care, and encourages the exchange of information and knowledge among professionals, according to a systemic approach.

 Slow Medicine promotes appropriate and good quality care for all.